agorago/agorago.github.io/pages/wego/error-handling.md

 toc: true
 permalink: wego_error_handling.html
 folder: wego
+summary: The approach to error handling.
+How are errors generated and passed around?
 ---
 ## The Approach
 GO Lang relies on errors.
 It is idiomatic and encouraged to return sensible actionable errors.